- History Museum

 - More than 300 linear feet of personal, business, and City of Elmhurst records.

 - A library of more than 500 books.

 - Microfilm copies of Elmhurst newspapers, censuses, and Sanborn Fire Insurance maps.

 Elmhurst History Museum offers extensive resources for authors, researchers, residents, and students to discover more about Elmhurst history.
-Find out more about the we offer.
+Find out more about the Reference Services we offer.

 Educational Programs are offered to adults, families, schools, and special audiences.
 These include, but are not limited to: